fwilleke80/com_audioarchive/README.md

 Components → Audio Archive → Integrity & Maintenance
 ```

+The page opens without scanning the archive or managed storage.
+This keeps it responsive as the collection grows.
+Database-only analysis status counts and recorded disk-usage totals remain immediately available.

+Run one of the three checks explicitly when current results are needed:

-The integrity scan is non-destructive.
-It inspects database relationships, managed paths, file records, lightweight file properties, metadata state, analysis state, and storage consistency without deleting or moving files.
+- **Integrity check** — inspects database relationships, managed paths, lightweight file state, tags, duplicate checksums, and abandoned jobs
+- **Codec inventory** — groups original files by detected codec, container, and extension and provides lists of matching clips
+- **Stale-file check** — scans managed storage for stale derivatives, unreferenced files, and abandoned temporary files

+Each result records when the check was performed and can be refreshed with **Run check again**.

-The report can identify issues such as:
+The non-destructive integrity report can identify issues such as:

 - Missing categories
 - Missing or orphaned original-file records